Mercyhurst Lakers women's ice hockey: History

-The Mercyhurst women's hockey program predates NCAA governance in the sport.
+The Mercyhurst women's ice hockey program predates NCAA governance in the sport.
 The Great Lakes Women's Hockey Association was formed by Mercyhurst University in Erie, Pennsylvania, the University of Findlay in Findlay, Ohio and Wayne State University in Detroit, Michigan, when the Title IX law protecting equity in sports was making major changes to women's athletics.

-A Mercyhurst Men's Assistant Coach since 1993, Michael Sisti, was named the inaugural head coach.
+A Mercyhurst men's assistant coach since 1993, Michael Sisti, was named the inaugural head coach.
 As of the end of the 2019–20 season, he remains the only head coach in the program's history.
 Sisti had been a star forward for Canisius College, where he graduated in 1990.

 Mercyhurst was immediately successful in the GLWHA.
-They were 23-6-0 in 1999–00.
+They were 23–6–0 in 1999–00.
 Most of their games were shutout wins, and scored 10 or more goals on six occasions.

-In 2000-01 they were far less successful, going 14-16-3, playing more established programs.
+In 2000–01 they were far less successful, going 14–16–3, playing more established programs.

-In 2001–02, they saw great success again, with a 24-8-1 record, and the final GLWHA Championship.
+In 2001–02, they saw great success again, with a 24–8–1 record, and the final GLWHA Championship.